panhadng/game-reviews/readme.md

 - **Testing**: Describe any testing methodologies employed to ensure the reliability and stability of the application.
 - **Future Enhancements**: Outline potential improvements or features that could be added to further enhance the project.

+## Mobile Responsiveness

+The Game Reviews Website is designed to be mobile responsive, ensuring a seamless user experience across various devices and screen sizes.
+Styled Components and responsive design principles are employed to achieve this adaptability, enhancing accessibility and engagement for all users.